...

 Anxiety is an emotion that everyone has at some time.
 It’s characterized by nervousness and uneasiness.
 It often occurs before an event such as a test or job interview.
 Small amounts of anxiety are healthy.
 It helps a person stay aware and alert.

-Addiction and anxiety are closely related.
+Anxiety and addiction are closely related.
 Many people who have anxiety use drugs and alcohol to manage their condition.
-Some people may also develop anxiety as the result of their substance abuse.
-Professionals have to be able to identify whether the anxiety triggered substance abuse or the substance abuse triggered the anxiety.
+Some people may also develop anxiety as a result of their substance abuse.

 What are the Symptoms of Anxiety?

 People who have high levels of anxiety often find that it is debilitating.
-Symptoms of severe anxiety include chest pain, choking sensation, heart palpitations, trembling and muscle tension.
-High levels of anxiety can impair performance at work and school.
-It can also lead to a decline in relationships.
+Symptoms of severe anxiety include chest pain, choking sensation, heart palpitations, trembling, and muscle tension.

 There are Different Types of Anxiety Disorders

-Other forms of anxiety include panic disorder, social anxiety, obsessive-compulsive disorder and post-traumatic stress disorder.
+Other forms of anxiety include panic disorder, social anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder.
 Social anxiety disorder is also known as social phobia.
 People who have social anxiety fear going in public places and being around large groups of people.

 How to Treat Anxiety Symptoms and Addiction